32 Black federal prosecutors in Washington have a plan to make the criminal justice system more fair

 Crabb, one of Sherwin’s top supervisors, said the office has formed several working committees made up of a diverse group of prosecutors and staffers to address the memo’s concerns.

-Some of the ideas echo those pushed by a new wave of liberal state prosecutors seeking to overhaul the criminal system by taking such steps as declining to prosecute marijuana cases, seeking to jail fewer people awaiting trial and calling for teams to visit jails and prisons to better understand the facilities they petition judges to remand defendants.
+Some of the ideas echo those pushed by a new wave of liberal state prosecutors seeking to overhaul the criminal justice system by taking such steps as declining to prosecute marijuana cases, seeking to jail fewer people awaiting trial and calling for teams to visit jails and prisons to better understand the facilities they petition judges to remand defendants.

-This group of Black prosecutors say they don’t see themselves in the same camp, but say agree there is a need for change and introspection.
+Black prosecutors in the group said they don’t see themselves in the same camp, but agree there is a need for change and introspection.

 Not a 'Black or White thing'

-Some of their proposals hark back to initiatives put in place when Eric H. Holder Jr., who went on to become the nation’s first African American Attorney General, served as the District’s U.S. Attorney in the mid-1990s, some prosecutors familiar with that time said.
+Some of their proposals hark back to initiatives put in place when Eric H. Holder Jr., who went on to become the nation’s first African American attorney general, served as the District’s U.S. attorney in the mid-1990s, some prosecutors familiar with that time said.
 Holder required his prosecutors to regularly attend neighborhood meetings throughout the city so they could develop better relationships with residents, neighborhood leaders and even detectives.

 “It wasn’t a Black or White thing.
-It was a get-to-know-our-prosecutor thing to have better trust within the community,” Phillips said, who worked in the office during that period.
+It was a get-to-know-our-prosecutor thing to have better trust within the community,” said Phillips, who worked in the office during that period.
 “It was how you developed your cases.
 It was how you developed trust with community members.
 If you know who is who, you get to know who the bad guys are.
 Witnesses get to know you and trust you.
 Even the defendants themselves.
 It’s a smarter way to prosecute.”

 Prosecutors say that years earlier, they were encouraged to regularly attend community events.
 But they said those kinds of interactions have become less of a priority.
 Part of the challenge, they admit, is growing caseloads that demand attention.